scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `description` Field {#description}

 The `description` field contains a UTF-8 encoded string that describes the ISD.

-- The `description` field SHOULD NOT be empty.
+It SHOULD NOT be empty.
-- The description of the ISD MUST be in English.
-Additionally, the `description` field MAY contain information in other languages.
+The description MUST be in English and MAY additionally contain information in other languages.

 ### `certificates` Field {#cert}